desktop/desktop/docs/contributing/upgrading-dependencies.md

 of a package can introduce subtle changes that need to be reviewed and vetted.
-We also have finite engineering resources on the project, so we're a bit choosy with how and when we choose to upgrade dependencies, and some dependencies might be very stale at a time.
+We also have finite engineering resources on the project, so we're a bit choosy with how and when we choose to upgrade dependencies, and some dependencies might be very stale for a very long period of time.

 The measured impact of a dependency can be identified by answering these three questions, and some examples of answers here will help with the next section.